 Why am I sharing all this?
 Because I was super impressed by what she said and it resonates with my vision of life.
 I am exactly that kind of person who is inspired by the others, I am full of curiosity and desire for learning and trying new things, meeting new people and visiting new places.

 This short introduction is mainly because I would like to present you a real hummingbird who is guest on our blog – Lenka Minarikova or zgung as everybody knows her on Instagram.
 I don’t know how she sees herself but for me, she is a real example of how the hummingbird looks like.
 She is a yoga teacher, a professional photographer (see her portfolio here) and scientific assistant at the Medical University.
 Say whaaat?
 And today with this passionate-about-lots-of-stuff girl we will walk around Vienna, Austria where she lives for the last couple of years.

 How do you imagine the perfect “om trip”?

 I think an “om trip” can be to anywhere.
 The “om” is an internal experience and we can choose what we experience, we decide about how we feel about things that are happening, and even if something hurts, we can decide for the feeling not to affect us deeply.

-Three things which we absolutely have to take with us to Vienna in our luggage?
+Three things which we absolutely have to take with us when traveling to Vienna?

 Windproof jacket!
 It’s windy and rainy often.